alphagov/tdt-documentation/source/manage_project/create_new_project.md

 1. Project creation is complete when you see `Bundle complete!`.

-## Update your version of the tech doc template

-1. Open the command line interface.

-1. Navigate to the new project folder.

-1. Run the following in the command line to update all the gems inside the repo:

-    ```
-    bundle install
-    ```

 ## View your new project

 Navigate to the created documentation repo folder.